 “It doesn’t need to get to that,” my mom pleaded.
 All the while I was silent, my head bowed.
 I had my chance, I screwed it up and I now stood there, like someone without his wits, like a picture on the wall.

 It was agreed that we would pay the rent for the month and my deposit would stand in for my electricity bill.
 The padlock to what had been my house was unlocked.
-My mom called a pickup and we removed my bed, my two-seater couch, my two-burner cooker and my 6KG gas cylinder, and headed for home.
+My mom called a pickup and we removed my two-seater couch and my kitchen table, and headed for home.
 There were packets of used Durex and noodles scattered on the floor.
 My mom wore the same look she had been wearing the entire time, a look between confusion, embarrassment and remorse.

 “Are you in trouble with any other person, do you owe anyone else money?” she asked as if, like our sitting government, I was eyebrow deep in debt.

 “No,” I said, my face firmly on my shoes, sure that it would combust into flames if I lifted it to meet hers.

 The second thing that happened was a sit-down with my dad.
 He’s old now.
 We just celebrated his seventy-first name day.
 He used to have a temper but he is more mellowed down nowadays.
 Before I go on, I have to tell you my history with him.
 You see me and him don’t talk that often.
 It has been like that since I was a boy.
 We are like employees who work in different departments, saying hi on the corridors during lunch-break but wouldn’t say three words if we sat on the same table.